Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Housing stock age: Many DFW suburbs were built in the 1990s and early 2000s — meaning millions of roofs are approaching or past their 20–25 year lifespan.
 The American Housing Survey (Census Bureau) tracks housing age by metro area.

 That volume creates a steady flow of homeowners who have committed to a roofing project and are actively looking for a contractor.
-The question is whether you have visibility into those permits before your competitors do.
+The question is whether you have visibility into those filings before your competitors do.

 Why Most Contractors Don't Have This Edge

-Permit data is public, but turning it into a competitive advantage is an operational problem most contractors aren't equipped to solve.
+County filing data is public, but turning it into a competitive advantage is an operational problem most contractors aren't equipped to solve.

 It requires monitoring multiple county systems daily, cross-referencing filings with property data and storm history, verifying homeowner contact information, and filtering for projects that match your service area and scope — all before the Day 1–3 window closes.
 It's a full-time data operation, not a weekend project.

-The contractors who consistently win permit-sourced work don't build this infrastructure themselves.
+The contractors who consistently win activity-sourced work don't build this infrastructure themselves.
 They use systems that handle the monitoring, enrichment, and delivery — so they can focus on what actually generates revenue: showing up, inspecting, and closing.

 What Conveyra Delivers